Cistus tea is known for helping the body deal with retro-viruses and ward off mosquitoes and ticks.

 Recent scientific research has confirmed the validity of this traditional herbal knowledge.
 Studies have shown that Cistus leaf extracts have powerful antibacterial, antiviral, and biofilm-breaking qualities.
 Cistus has shown anti-fungal activity against Candida albicans, Candida krusei, Candida glabrata, and Aspergillus fumigatus.

 Cistus incanus herb is rich in bioflavonoids and polyphenols.
-Tea made from this herb ameliorates cold and flu symptoms in about 2 days after drinking the first cup.
+Tea made from this herb may ameliorate cold and flu symptoms in about 2 days after drinking the first cup.

 In Europe, Cistus is widely used to fight germs, viruses, and fungi.
-It’s used externally to cleanse the skin and ameliorates eczema, acne, and psoriasis.
-You can create your very own herbal version of a powerful antidandruff shampoo by using a large batch of tea to wash your hair.
+It’s used externally to cleanse the skin and ameliorate eczema, acne, and psoriasis.
+You can create your own herbal version of a powerful antidandruff shampoo by using a batch of tea to wash your hair.

-Cistus tea works well for oral cavity hygiene as well.
-You can use this tea as a mouthwash.
-The biofilm-busting activities of Cistus significantly reduce oral bacteria and leave your mouth feeling clean.
+Cistus also works well for oral cavity hygiene.
+You can use it as a mouthwash.
+Its biofilm-busting activities significantly reduce oral bacteria and leave your mouth feeling clean.